Sutto/slugged/README.md

-# Pseudocephalopod #
+# Slugged #

 ## About ###

-Pseudocephalopod is a simple slug library for ActiveRecord 3.0 plus.
+Slugged is a simple slug library for ActiveRecord 3.0+.

 It's main features are: